orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

 Note that ``EnableIndex`` and ``EnableStorage`` must be explicitly set to true, otherwise Orthanc will continue to use its default SQLite back-end.

+**Remark:** When using the ``Storage`` PostgreSQL plugin, the DICOM files are stored as large objects in the database.
+This actually consumes more space than the DICOM file itself (around 40% more).
+When dealing with large  number of files, it is recommended to continue using the default filesystem storage for DICOM files and enable the ``Index`` PostgreSQL plugin.

 .. highlight:: text